What does it take to help others be successful? Are people born with the ability to lead, or is it something that can be learned?

 The need for capable leaders runs across organizations of all sizes and in all sectors.
 To address this need, a proliferation of leadership training has become readily available.

 To be clear, our program is not an executive development course comprised of one-on-one coaching and 360-degree feedback.
-Our certificate program is about understanding and applying the fundamentals of leadership in organizations in order to develop leadership techniques; improve leadership decision-making; develop abilities in coaching, mentoring, and the assessment of interpersonal skills related to managerial roles; and develop key leadership skills of bargaining and conflict resolution.
+Our certificate program is about understanding and applying the fundamentals of leadership in organizations to: develop leadership techniques; improve leadership decision-making; develop abilities in coaching, mentoring, and the assessment of interpersonal skills related to managerial roles; and develop key leadership skills of bargaining and conflict resolution.

 - 2 required courses